texastribune/data-visuals-create/templates/__common__/project-metadata.md

 ### How it works

 The `npm run parse` step will use [Puppeteer](https://github.com/puppeteer/puppeteer) and a local Chrome install to emulate the project in a browser.
-This will help build metadata based on a project's HTML and, for embeddable graphics, export image-based previews of the graphic as well as a manifest of all the metadata (`manifest.json`).
+This will help build metadata based on a project's HTML, as well as a manifest of all the metadata (`manifest.json`).

 #### Troubleshooting